Utility sued for $50M over deadly Michigan house explosion - NewsBreak

 Utility sued for $50M over deadly Michigan house explosion

-A $50 million lawsuit was filed against a utility company over an explosion that killed two people and damaged several homes in Flint Michigan
+FLINT, Mich.
+(AP) — A $50 million lawsuit has been filed against a utility over an explosion that killed two people and damaged several homes in Flint, Michigan.

 Comments / 0